-Condition: The District's personnel do not have the necessary technical expertise in governmental accounting and reporting to prepare the financial statements in accordance with generally accepted accounting principles.
+Condition: The District's personnel do not have the necessary technical expertise in governmental accounting and reporting to process all necessary year-end journal entries and prepare the financial statements and in accordance with generally accepted accounting principles.

 Effect: Information provided to management throughout the year may not be presented in accordance with generally accepted accounting principles.